Voronoi Percolation: Topological Stability and Giant Cycles: Topology of Voronoi Tessellations

 \begin{proof} This follows from combining Theorem 4.14 with Lemma 4.10 of \cite{boissonnat2013stability}, using that every simplex of $\mathrm{Del}(Z \setminus Q)$ is not $\delta$-unstable. \end{proof}

 We review our notation here.
-We call $\delta$-close pairs and $\delta$-unstable tuples $\delta$-unstable points.
+We call a point $\delta$-unstable if it belongs to either a $\delta$-coplanar tuples or a separated $\delta$-unstable tuples.
 Points adjacent to $\delta$-unstable points in the Delaunay triangulation are called $\delta$-bad; all other points are $\delta$-good.

 In a nutshell, good points are good, bad points are bad, and unstable points are worse.
 The previous section (Lemma \ref{lemma:clusterBound}) revealed that unstable points are asymptotically few and far between but bad points are non-negligible.
 As unstable points induce bad points, deleting unstable points reveals a set of entirely $\delta$-good points.